These little Summer Cupcakes were so much fun to make. Don’t they look cute? They are tender and soft, scented with vanilla, just so irresistible.

 The most work were the slippers, but even that I did watching tv, so you can imagine it couldn’t have been that difficult, it just takes a little time.

-My daughter came home from school one day and told me she had signed me up for baking for the Schools annual BBQ, Yeeaaaahhhhh….
+My daughter came home from school one day and told me she had signed me up for baking for the Schools annual BBQ, Yeeaaaay….
 No, seriously I don’t mind.
-I have always been assigned to baking for school because they know I love it so much.
+I have always been assigned to baking for school because they know how much I love it.
 Especially baking for kids, they are always so super enthusiastic.

 - 1 C. All Purpose Unbleached Flour